How to get divorce in Texas

 The information below will help understand more about the divorce in Texas.

-Below you can find common steps of how to get divorce in Texas:
+The common steps of how to get divorce in Texas:

-2. Your or your spouse must meet the residency requirements of the state of Texas.
+The spouses must meet the residency requirements of the state of Texas.

 Residents of Texas who are representatives of the armed forces, whose place of dislocation is outside the state or country, are still considered as residents of the state of Texas.
 Representatives of the armed forces who are not residents of the state, but are dislocated at a military base in Texas, at least for the last 6 months, also satisfy residency requirements to be able to file a divorce and fill out Texas divorce papers.